nixhantb/nishantbanjade.com.np/README.md

 # Portfolio Site Builder

-Build your personalized portfolio website easily using this simple command-line tool.
+Build your personalized portfolio website.
 Customize your website by editing a JSON configuration file in the `config` folder.
-You can even choose your own color theme within the JSON itself.

 ## Getting Started